Today Was a Fairytale: Live performances

 Swift performed a medley, which included the song, at the 52nd Grammy Awards.
 Wearing casual white blouse and black skinny jeans, Swift performed "Today Was a Fairytale", where she took center stage with a wooden acoustic guitar strapped to her shoulder.
 After performing the track, she announced.
 "It's a fairy tale and an honor to share the stage with Stevie Nicks".
 Following, the two performed a cover of Fleetwood Mac's "Rhiannon" (1976).
 Swift and Nicks then jumped into the third and final part in her medley, a twangy version of "You Belong with Me".
 Eric Ditzian of MTV News was disappointed at Swift's and Nicks' harmonies, but said the two "made for a compelling twosome".
 The performance followed much backlash in regards to Swift's off key singing, which caused Scott Borchetta, CEO of Big Machine Records, to issue a statement defending the performance.

 Swift annexed "Today Was a Fairytale" to a revised set list for the continuation of her Fearless Tour in 2010.
 During the performances, which was the penultimate of each concert, Swift was usually costumed in a black cocktail dress with a v-neck cut and black, leather boots.
 She performed with a rhinestoned acoustic guitar center-stage as a forest was projected on the stage; concluding the performance, clips from Valentine's Day were depicted and, following its completion, confetti dropped from the ceiling.
 At the May 22, 2010 concert at the Air Canada Centre in Toronto, Ontario, Canada, Jane Stevenson of The Toronto Sun said that Swift wearing a Toronto Maple Leafs jersey "didn't hurt [her] popularity either in this hockey-mad town."
 Molly Trust of Billboard noted the performance at the tour's final concert on June 5, 2010 at Gillette Stadium in Foxborough, Massachusetts "sported a touch of a hometown feel, as Swift literally and figuratively played to the crowd in a Patriots shirt."
-In 2013, Swift performed the song, in place of "I Almost Do", during the Miami show of The Red Tour.
+Swift later performed the song on select dates on the Red Tour (2013–2014) in place of "I Almost Do"; and during the Eras Tour (2023–2024) as a surprise song for the second Houston show and the third Warsaw show as a mashup with “I Think He Knows.”